yannxou/RefaceCPLiveControl/docs/_docs/08-clip-trigger-mode.md

 toc: true
 ---

-This mode allows using the Yamaha Reface CP note keys to play clips and scenes in Ableton Live.
+This mode allows using the note keys in the Yamaha Reface CP to play clips and scenes in Ableton Live.

 Turn *on* the Phaser switch (down position) to enable the Clip Trigger Mode.